 - Short multi-media videos enhance content, making engaging people far easier

 - Content should have helpful links to further related information, either through manual links or from automated recommendations made by the intranet itself

 - Pages, as much as possible, should sit within the intranet, providing a seamless, integrated experience

 - Readers should be able to react to and interact with the content, either through feedback, comments or liking a page

-When it comes to anything online people have huge expectations.
-They will have the same expectations for their intranet.
-One expectation is that content should be dynamic, engaging and ever changing and this starts with your intranet homepages.
-Often getting people to log into your intranet is an effort in itself, but if, once you have got them there, they see the same pages, messages and images they saw last week and last month, they are going to never come back.
-Most people have far too much work to do to waste time reading the same content repeatedly.
-Therefore, when information does change, it will be missed and the intranet fails.
+Dynamic, engaging and ever-changing content is a key example; and this starts with your intranet homepages.
+Getting people to log into your intranet can be an effort in itself, but if, once you have got them there, they see the same pages, messages, and images they saw last week and last month, they are going to stop coming back.

 However you choose to do it, every intranet should have tailored, dynamic homepages that grab and hold the attention, while still serving the important role of transmitting business information in a timely and relevant fashion.

 Employee recognition is a hugely powerful tool for retention and engagement.
 Let’s face it; we all like to be told when we do a good job and are pleased when extra effort we have put in is recognised and rewarded.